Pork, Bean & Rice Burritos

 - Optional toppings: salsa, chopped tomato, shredded lettuce, sour cream and guacamole

 - Mix spice rub ingredients; rub over pork.
 Transfer to a 6-qt. slow cooker.
 In a small bowl, mix water and beef granules; pour around roast.
-Cook, covered, on low 6-8 hours or until meat is tender.
+Cook, covered, on low until meat is tender, 6-8 hours.

 - Remove roast; cool slightly.
 Reserve 1/2 cup cooking juices; discard remaining juices.
-Shred pork with two forks.
+Shred pork with 2 forks.
 Return pork and reserved juices to slow cooker; heat through.

-Spoon a scant 1/3 cup shredded pork across center of each tortilla; top with a scant 1/3 cup each beans and rice.
+- Spoon a scant 1/3 cup shredded pork across center of each tortilla; top with a scant 1/3 cup each beans and rice.
 Fold bottom and sides of tortilla over filling and roll up.
-Serve with toppings as desired.
+If desired, serve with toppings.

 Freeze option: Cool filling ingredients before making burritos.
-Individually wrap burritos in paper towels and foil; freeze in a resealable plastic freezer bag.
+Individually wrap burritos in paper towels and foil; freeze in a freezer container.
 To use, remove foil; place paper towel-wrapped burrito on a microwave-safe plate.
-Microwave on high for 3-4 minutes or until heated through, turning once.
+Microwave on high until heated through, turning once, 3-4 minutes.
 Let stand 20 seconds.
-Serve with toppings of your choice.
-Yield: 10 servings.
+If desired, serve with toppings.

 Nutrition Facts1 burrito: 575 calories, 21g fat (7g saturated fat), 81mg cholesterol, 1717mg sodium, 61g carbohydrate (5g sugars, 6g fiber), 34g protein.